sylviandr/Consumers_Purchase_Intention_Prediction/README.md

 - To predict the purchasing intention of the visitor using user information and aggregated pageview data track during the visit along with some session.
 - Understanding consumer motivations that affect the online shopping behavior.

-### Tech Stack
-Written with Python in Jupyter Notebook and Visual Studio Code<br>
-Libraries used: NumPy, Pandas, Matplotlib, Seaborn, Scipy, Plotly, Scikit-learn, Imbalanced-learn, Joblib<br>
-Deployed with Flask

 ### In this project, there are 3 steps that I did:

 - Data Cleaning (Handle Missing Value and Outlier)
 - Exploratory Data Analysis
 - Modelling Machine Learning Algorithm to Make Classification for Revenue generating or not, based on features that provide in this dataset.

-### Keywords
-  *Classification, e-Commerce, Google Analytics, Digital Marketing, Conversion, Session, Channel*<br>
-  *Target Imbalance, Feature Selection, Model Selection, Hyperparameter Tuning, Evaluation, Deployment*

 ## SECTION 1 - Data Cleaning

 ***The main aim of Data Cleaning is to identify and remove errors & duplicate data, in order to create a reliable dataset.
 This improves the quality of the training data for analytics and enables accurate decision-making.***

    We have to analyze each feature, especially each feature against our target variable, Revenue. we need to identify and remove errors & duplicate data, in        order to create a reliable dataset.
 So, we can find out and predict what features can provide the potential for greater revenue due to the final consumer decision to make a product purchase.

+### Tech Stack
+Written with Python in Jupyter Notebook and Visual Studio Code<br>
+Libraries used: NumPy, Pandas, Matplotlib, Seaborn, Scipy, Plotly, Scikit-learn, Imbalanced-learn, Joblib<br>
+Deployed with Flask

 ### Column Descriptions: